redpanda-data/connect/website/docs/components/inputs/sequence.md

 </TabItem>
 <TabItem value="Joining Data (Advanced)">

-In this example we are able to join fragmented data from a combination of CSV files and newline-delimited JSON documents by specifying multiple sequence inputs with their own processors for extracting the structured data.
+In this example we are able to join unordered and fragmented data from a combination of CSV files and newline-delimited JSON documents by specifying multiple sequence inputs with their own processors for extracting the structured data.

 The first file "main.csv" contains straight forward CSV data: